MiloCS/Mines/README.md

 # Minesweeper
 Collaboration on text based minesweeper.
-Potential things to include are \nGUI support, and algorithms to solve minesweeper.
+Potential things to include are GUI support, and algorithms to actually solve minesweeper.